-Ann Daly moved to Boise, Idaho in 1903 when she was 16 years old (her first 15 years were spent in Quartzburg, Idaho).
+Ann Daly moved from Quartzberg, Idaho to Boise, in 1903 when she was 16 years old.
 After graduating from high school, she became a secretary at the Capitol.
 In 1914, she met and married Harry Morrison, co-founder of the Morrison-Knudsen Company, with whom she traveled the world, visiting the company's construction projects and garnering her the nickname of "First Lady of Construction."

 For more details about Ann Daly Morrison's exciting life watch the video linked here and find a copy of Those Were the Days: Diary of Ann Morrison (©1951).